SadeeshaPerera/shopping_mall_application/README.md

-# ShoppingMate -- Comprehensive Shopping Mall Application
+# ShoppingMate -- Shopping Mall Application

 This is a mobile application designed to streamline the process of maaging shopping mall operations.